SharlinTheAnalyst/SAS--Analytics-Work/README.md

 # SAS-Work
-I have completed Analytics project to understand hows my car mileage data could be used to improve my carbon foot print.
+I have completed Analytics project on real world problem in our life to understand how's my car mileage data could be used to improve and reduce my carbon foot print.
 -First Step to SAS is to Access data
 -Explore and Validate Data
 -Prepare Data